ZIMBABYE – The Trip

 Legacy.
 Rhodes has been the target of much recent criticism, with some historians attacking him as a ruthless imperialist and white supremacist.
 The continued presence of his grave in the Matopos hills has not been without controversy in contemporary Zimbabwe.

 Rhodes Scholarship.
 In his last will, he provided for the establishment of the Rhodes Scholarship.
 The scholarship enabled male students from territories under British rule or formerly under British rule and from Germany to study at Rhodes’s alma mater, the University of Oxford.
-Rhodes’ aims were to promote leadership marked by public spirit and good character, and to “render war impossible” by promoting friendship between the great powers.
+Rhodes aimed to promote leadership marked by public spirit and good character and to “render war impossible” by promoting friendship between the great powers.

 ON Sterling Hotel for the second night.